garybgenett/garybgenett.net/projects/gary-os/index.md

 GaryOS is an entire GNU/Linux system in a single bootable file.

+#WORK it is now also a build system...
+#WORK remove references to metro...
+#WORK all the below description and benefits is horribly written...

 While most boot/rescue systems use an ISO with SquashFS, GaryOS is a single binary file consisting of a Linux kernel and a Funtoo/Gentoo initramfs.
 The file is generated using a customized Funtoo/Gentoo